 This is one of the five towns of Cinque Terre.
 An easy way to get from Florence to Monterosso al Mare is by train.
 This journey takes about 2.5 hours.

-If you are looking for the best coastal towns near Florence, Italy, then Monterosso al Mare is it.
+If you are looking for the best towns near Florence, Italy, then Monterosso al Mare is it.
 The town is located next to the Mediterranean Sea and offers a beautiful view of this sea.
 Moreover, the town has the only sandy beach in Cinque Terre and the beach is very beautiful and relaxing.

 Also, there are beautiful colorful houses that are great to see, and some of the most photogenic places in Cinque Terre are in the town.